WHAT IS A CO-CURRICULAR TRANSCRIPT

 Leadership Activities: Specifically designated for paraprofessional positions, mentoring experiences, or other non-club based experiences in which you had a leadership role or training.

 Non-Credit Bearing Academic Experiences: List your academically geared experiences such as research for which you did not gain academic credit or remuneration.
 Please note that these experiences must take place on campus and must be able to be verified by a college faculty member.
+You can also list any study abroad experience, as well.

 Performances and Shows: For college sponsored theatre, dance, or art exhibits in which you were featured or held a key role.